-2. CROS portal contents
+2. CROS portal contents access

 Anonymous user: who does not have a CROS Portal account.
 The user can see all public information but can’t write any comment on public pages.

-Group member: who is a portal member CROS and also belongs to a community (project or specific group).
+Group contributor: who is a portal member CROS and also belongs to a community (project or specific group).
 This user has some editing rights for content in his (her) own community (creation of pages, uploading of documents in the private domain).

 Group administrator: who is CROS leader of a community (e.g. an ESSnet project leader).
 This user manages the memberships of his (her) community.
 (S)he has privileged edit rights on contents e.g. put private pages in the public domain, create forum topics, news, events, newsletter, webfrom and FAQ.

 Group members can create book pages in their own communities.
 These pages can be an interface for sharing documents, announcing news, providing information related to communities.
 They can also update information by editing and deleting book pages.